 - Send them inspirational cards: Thoughtfulness and consideration is a blessed surprise during the treatment process.
 Addiction and alcoholism are full of shame for the person who experiences them.
 The disease of addiction and alcoholism is also misunderstood, making it riddled in shame from the outside world.
 Your family member probably feels like nobody thinks very much of them because they probably aren’t thinking highly of themselves right now.
 Inspirational cards can be set up around their room and serve as reminders that they’re on the right path, they’re doing great, their hard work is worth it, and that they are supported by a family who loves them.

 - Bring them new clothes, journals, or items they’re allowed to have: Many treatment centers advise patients to pack for at least two weeks of treatment, though most patients stay for thirty days or longer.
-In and out of therapy sessions, group activities, exercise, outings, meetings, can mean a lot of outfit changes.
-On the one hand, having a small amount of belongings can be comforting during treatment.
+In and out of therapy sessions, group activities, exercise, outings, and meetings can mean many outfit changes.
+On the one hand, having a small number of belongings can be comforting during treatment.
 On the other hand, clothes can start to get worn down.
-Unless a treatment center provides laundry services, that can mean a lot of laundry, which can feel overwhelming.
+Unless a treatment center provides laundry services, that can mean many laundries, which can feel overwhelming.
 It is nice to surprise your loved one with some new clothes or other new items they might need.
-Inspirational journals, water bottles, and food if they have to provide for themselves for meals, are great ways to show your support.
+Inspirational journals, water bottles, and food, if they have to provide for themselves for meals, are great ways to show your support.

 Design For Change knows that recovery is possible for everyone because change is possible for everyone.
-Our residential treatment programs are designed to help patients make the actionable changes in their life which create a program for living.
+Our residential treatment programs are designed to help patients make actionable changes in their lives, creating a program for living.
 Offering unparalleled peace of mind and holistic wellness, our various programs and services are the pathway to success.
-For information, call us today at (877) 267-3646.